Loading Now

 Maintenance Tips for a Long-Lasting Garden Arch

-Regularly inspect your garden arch for signs of wear, such as loose pieces, rust, degradation, or damage.
-Identifying issues early ensures safety and extends the structure’s durability.
+Take time each year to thoroughly inspect and clean your garden arch.
+Look for signs of wear like loose pieces, rust, deterioration, or damage.
+Catching issues early ensures safety and extends the structure’s life.

-Clean Annually
+Clean Garden Arch Annually

 Reapply Protective Coatings